climaco-sarmiento/pokedex/README.md

 # Pokedex - a simple DOM manipulation exercise

-This is Pokedex, which is basically a bunch of Pokemoon cards, with the imade, the id, the name, the type and depending on the type, the background color will be a specific color.
+This is Pokedex, which is basically a bunch of Pokemoon cards, with the image, id, name, type and depending on the type, the background color to be a specific color.
 PokeApi is the source of the data used.
 This is a simple DOM manipulation exercise that I did, folowing along with a tutorial.

 ### Links